subsquid/docs/versioned_docs/version-Firesquid/index.md

 ## Key Concepts

-To take a more a more conceptual approach, learn more about the project fundamentals, dive deeper into the modula architecture of Subsquid, head over to the [Overview](/overview) section.
+To take a more conceptual approach, learn more about the project fundamentals, dive deeper into the modular architecture of Subsquid, head over to the [Overview](/overview) section.

 ## Start developing